The Importance of Having a VPN To Protect Your Privacy

 When you go online directly through the network without having a VPN in the middle of the process, you risk all the data (literally everything that you have on the devices).
 Your passwords, nicknames, downloading and uploading files will be absolutely visible in this case.
 For a professional hacker, it doesn't cost a thing to break into someone else's computer in the public network.
 You might not know, but a hacker may share the same network with you in the airport, hotel lobby, or restaurant.
 And how often do you use those free WiFi zones on a daily basis?
 Probably, a lot.

-- performance quality;
+- performance quality

-- number of servers;
+- number of servers

-- security level.
+- security level

-But there are a couple of good free options on the market as well.
+You can find a list of some of the top-rated VPNs here.
+While most are paid, there are a couple of good free options on the market as well.

 Who Might Need a VPN?